Jmowens33/Instacart-Analysis-Python/README.md

 # Cf-Instacart-Python
 Demonstration of an analysis of fictional 2018 Instacart consumer and product data using Python.
 ## Objective
-Instacart is an onlone grovery store that operates through an app.
+Instacart is an online grovery store that operates through an app.
 Instacart already has very good sales, but they want to uncover more information about their sales patterns.
 The objective of this study is to analyse customer behavior and uncover patterns for growth.

 ## Data
 The dataset comprises of information on the following parameters: